MATH 5615H-002: Honors Analysis I — Fall 2025

 1. Participate in study groups.

-2. Utilize the SMART Learning Commons for free tutoring across Twin Cities Campuses.
+2. Utilize the SMART Learning Commons for free tutoring across Twin Cities campuses.

 Assessments